 Contact person is Claus Jørgensen: [email protected]

-The Nanodatabase is funded by the European Research Council through the project EnvNano - Environmental Effects and Risk Evaluation of Engineered Nanomaterials (grant no. 281579) and was partly funded by the Danish Consumer Council and by the Villum Foundation (project nr.
-VKR022070) between 2011-2014.
+Between 2011-2014, The Nanodatabase was partially funded by the European Research Council through the project EnvNano - Environmental Effects and Risk Evaluation of Engineered Nanomaterials (grant no. 281579) and partially by the Danish Consumer Council and by the Villum Foundation (project nr.
+VKR022070).

 During the period of 2013 and 2018, The Nanodatabase was partially funded by the European Commission's FP7 project Sustainable Nanotechnologies (Grant agreement ID: 604305) and partially by the NanoWASTE project funded by the Norwegian Research Council (238972/O70).

 In 2019, The Nanodatabase was funded by the caLIBRAte project funding from the European Union’s Horizon 2020 Research and Innovation Programme (Grant Agreement 686239).

 Since 2020, The Nanodatabase has been funded by Mistra Environmental Nanosafety Phase II